 - Screenplay / Director

-The majority of the watching / voting process takes place in September and October, when all entered films are seen by a minimum number of voters and discussed at subgroup meetings.
-Votes are then cast privately in two rounds, o reach the longlists and then the nominations.
+The majority of the watching / voting process takes place in August, September and October, when all entered films are seen by a minimum number of voters and discussed at subgroup meetings.
+Votes are then cast privately in two rounds, to reach the longlists and then the nominations.
 In calculating the results, BIFA takes into account the number of people who have seen a film.